Québec launches the Glasgow Declaration on Carbon Pricing in the Americas to strengthen collaboration among governments

 National and subnational governments participating in this initiative declare their support for the Paris Climate Agreement and commit to further developing carbon pricing instruments as effective economic tools to reduce greenhouse gas emissions.
 They also commit to strengthening their collaboration and sharing their expertise on carbon pricing, while striving to achieve carbon neutrality by 2050 with an eye to a just transition and a green economic recovery.

 Minister Charette made the announcement of the new declaration at an event held on the sidelines of the 26th Conference of the Parties to the United Nations Framework Convention on Climate Change (COP26).
-Chile's Minister of Energy, Juan Carlos Jobet, delivered a video address and representatives of national and subnational governments in the Americas also spoke at the event, including representatives from the governments of Panama, British Columbia and the state of Jalisco.
-Participants presented their carbon pricing policies and stressed the importance of continued regional cooperation in this area.
+Chile's Minister of Energy, Juan Carlos Jobet, delivered a video address and representatives of national and subnational governments in the Americas also spoke at the event, including representatives from the governments of Panama, British Columbia and the states of Jalisco and Yucatán, Participants presented their carbon pricing policies and stressed the importance of continued regional cooperation in this area.

 Quotes: